[Skip to Content]

 Here are some tips to help your nomination stand out:

-• Explain how the nominee’s work influenced the field and why it is meaningful today.
+• Use real examples -- such as legal reforms, policy outcomes, or measurable public benefit -- to demonstrate what the nominee accomplished.
+Avoid broad or general statements without evidence.
+Explain how the nominee’s achievement influenced the field and why it is meaningful today.
 Highlight outcomes such as adoption, implementation, or recognition by peers or institutions.

 • Show alignment with Tax Analysts’ mission.